arez/arez/README.md

 that will be expanded over time as the library is fleshed out.

 TODO:
-* Add annotations that support generation of Repositories (with extensions via default methods + interfaces)

 * Consider renaming concepts/methods in Arez
   - procedure(Tracker)+function(Tracker) => track() or trackingAction() or (query + mutation + trackingQuery + trackingMutation)
   - procedure+function => run() or action()